Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

-## Updating the game's state collection
+## Updating the game state collection

 In the previous section we've created our stream of state collections.
 In this section we'll look at the streams of reducer functions that modify the state collection.
 There are five of them -- `player`, `coins`, `cannon`, `cannonballs`, and `finish` -- each stream handling different parts of the state collection.